 What to Do When Someone Overdoses

-Drug overdoses top the reasons for accidental deaths in the United States.
-In 2015, over 50,000 people died from overdosing on drugs.
+Drug overdoses top the reasons for accidental deaths in the United States and are only climbing in recent months.
+In 2021, over 90,000 people died from overdosing on drugs.
 Despite this, most people don’t have a plan of what to do if someone overdoses.

 Both prescription and illegal opioids are the root cause of many of the cases of overdoses in America.
 Opioids caused the deaths of more than 33,000 people in 2015, and this is more than any other year on the books.
 More alarmingly, about half of these overdoses were the result of prescription drug abuse.

 Do you know what you’d do if a someone overdosed in front of you?
 Would you know the correct course of action or fumble around for your phone?
 Would you save their life or leave in fear of getting busted along with them?

 These are crucial questions which everyone who socializes or lives with an opioid user should consider in advance.
 This article will offer a snapshot of how to help someone when they’ve overdosed on opioids, as those drugs are the most common cause of overdose.